yasinsaee/iranian_tools/README.md

 - **Bank Name Recognition**: Recognize the bank name from a given credit card number.
 - **Convert Gregorian Year to Jalali (Shamsi) Year**: Convert Gregorian calendar years to Jalali years and vice versa.
 - **... and more!**

+# Installation

+go get github.com/YasinSaee/iranian_tools

+# Contribution

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.